Ebony Antonio

-Ebony Antonio (born 18 December 1991) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).
+Ebony-Rose Antonio (born 18 December 1991) is an Australian rules footballer playing for the Fremantle Football Club in the AFL Women's (AFLW).
 Antonio represented The Allies in the inaugural AFL Women's State of Origin match in 2017, and won AFL Women's All-Australian selection and the Fremantle fairest and best award in 2018.
-She also won the Goal of the Year and shared the Western Derby Medal with Kiara Bowers in 2022.
+She also won the Goal of the Year and shared the Western Derby Medal with Kiara Bowers in 2022 season 6.